papinet/papiNet-API/1.2.0/catalogue.md

 ### Scenario B

-An authenticated _customer_ gets the list of all _seller-products_ on offer to that _customer_, and gets the details of a selected _seller-product_.
+An authenticated _customer_ gets the list of all _seller-products_ on offer for that _customer_; gets the details of a specific _seller-product_; creates a _customer-article_ based on this specific _seller-product_; and gets the list of all _customer-articles_ that have been created.

 #### Step 1 of Scenario B - Authentication